SEEKING THE EVERLASTING GOSPEL

 5).
 The Scripture: It is entirely inerrant and sufficient for all Christian life.

 3) Jesus is the only way to salvation; and, the only doorway to the Father.
-By no other name or religion can mankind be saved.
+By no other name or religion can mankind be saved (Acts 4:12 "Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved.").

-5) Only with pure agape, Godly love toward one another and to God can we resurrect unto eternal life; that is, through the instructions of the Spirit of Truth, as commissioned and established through the unaltered words of Jesus Christ.
+5) Only with pure Agape, Godly Love toward one another and to God can we resurrect unto eternal life (1st John 3:14 "We know that we have passed from death unto life, because we love the brethren..."); that is, through the instructions of the Spirit of Truth (St. John 16:13 – quoted a moment ago), as commissioned and established through the unaltered words of Jesus Christ (Matthew 24:35 "Heaven and earth shall pass away, but my words shall not pass away.).

-All other topics, folks, are up for healthy, friendly discussions; and, they should never be a separating factor if disagreements arise ...
+All other topics, folks, are up for healthy, friendly discussions; and, they should never be a separating factor if disagreements arise.
 Now, it may seem a contradiction to the reader, but I am going to say further on this subject, and to declare boldly that I actually agree to the importance (and, more than anybody else's) of the European-American Evangelistic Crusades' five fundamental doctrinal beliefs; and, to say that, at the end of the day, any true Christian will ultimately see that these are concreted, established truths.
-My disagreement with that ministry was in saying that we cannot express boldly (because, we do not have that authority!) to say that whomever we meet that disagrees with any of those five statements is a true heretic and a non-believer (that is, of course, if I understood their meaning correctly); for, the point I was trying to make was that everybody is on a different learning level, and that it may take years for somebody to come to a truth, whereas it may have taken minutes for others.
+My disagreement with that ministry was in saying that we cannot express boldly (because, we do not have that authority) to say that whomever we meet that disagrees with any of those five statements is a true heretic and a non-believer (that is, of course, if I understood their meaning correctly); for, the point I was trying to make was that everybody is on a different learning level, and that it may take years for somebody to come to a truth, whereas it may have taken minutes for others.
 God alone is the final judge on whether somebody makes it to be with Him or not ...
 In my many years of serving God, I have met with a lot of folks who claim to have a love for God and His Word, but not all of them agreed to every one of those five statements that I and the European-American Evangelistic Crusades agree on.
 It never crossed my mind, though, that because of their 'unbelief,' that they couldn't be an elect of God; but, to the contrary, that they just still had much to learn.
-Jesus Himself said [Matthew 10:22; Matthew 24:13; Mark 13:13] that it is to those to whom will endure until the end that will be saved – not to those who got the pure truth immediately!
+Jesus Himself said (Matthew 10:22; Matthew 24:13; and Mark 13:13) that it is to those of whom will endure until the end that will be saved – not to those who got the pure truth immediately.
 So, unless a person curses God to our face with malicious joy, then we need not dismiss them from our minds or our prayers (but, even if they do, we can still pray for them!
 For, we never know whom God has chosen).
-People need our help and not our unrighteous judgments [John 7:24].
-As the Apostle Paul had so plainly said, one plants, one waters, but only God can give the increase [1st Corinthians 3:6-7].
+People need our help and not our unrighteous judgments (St. John 7:24 "Judge not according to the appearance, but judge righteous judgment").
+As the Apostle Paul had so plainly said, one plants, one waters, but only God can give the increase (1st Corinthians 3:6-7).
 And, further, said that neither is he that plants any thing, nor he that waters; but, only God, who gives the increase.
-So, at the end of the day, it is God of whom will direct the steps of individuals unto salvation or unto damnation; but, we ourselves need to be careful of whom we dismiss out of the kingdom.
+So, at the end of the day, it is God of whom will direct the steps of individuals unto salvation or unto damnation; but, we ourselves need to be careful of whom we dismiss out of the Kingdom so quickly.

 Who art thou that judgest another man's servant? to his own master he standeth or falleth.
 Yea, he shall be holden up: for God is able to make him stand.